Jump to navigation Jump to search

 - If your population becomes stagnant you will find that workers will die off faster than they are replaced.
 If you haven't built a town hall, do it.
 It allows you to track statistics like food production and population growth.

 - Every year you should be building a few houses.
 The biggest problem with a growing a population is you have kids living with their parents and there just isn't enough room for a baby.
-Plus who wants to fuck with their parents in the same house.

 - I usually set up my town with 5 house side by side in a row.
 I then put another 5 running parallel to them.
 Farms are directly across from the houses to cut down on walk time.
 I always try to build the biggest farm you can.
 I think it is 15x15.
 I then put down a log cutter, blacksmith, and weaver.
 Depending on my population and trade I might put down multiples.
 When you have a surplus of labor and a steady growth going, put down a school.
 Warehouses are very important.
 Build a lot of them for the years you don't produce as much.